Octonionic Brownian Windings: Introduction

 Thus we call $\alpha=\frac{xdy-ydx}{x^2+y^2}$ the winding form around $0$ since this form provides the angular motion of the path $\gamma$.
-Based on this representation, one can also take the integral of the widning form along the paths of a Brownian motion $\left(B(t) \right)_{t\geq 0}$ that does not started from $0$ which becomes the Brownian winding functional:
+Based on this representation, one can also take the integral of the winding form along the path of a Brownian motion $\left(B(t) \right)_{t\geq 0}$ that does not start from $0$ which becomes the Brownian winding functional:

-This functional have been studied in the literature and we refer the reader to \cite{YM80,RDYM99,FBJW16}, and references therein for more details.

-It seems interesting to point out that not only Brownian motion windings on the complex projective line $\mathbb{C}P^1$ satisfy Spitzer’s law, but also Yor’s methods \cite{YM80} apply to $\mathbb{C}P^1$ (\cite{FBJW16}).
-In particular, Yor's approach provided an expression of the characteristic function of the winding process, and this approach could be applied to obtain the limiting behaviors of the winding forms on quaternionic Riemannian model spaces (\cite{FBJW19}).
-In this paper, we take the octonionic normed division algebra $\mathbb{O}$ that provides a way to apply Yor's method to $8$-dimensional Riemannian model spaces which are compatible with octonionic structure.
-To be more precise, the goal of this paper is to introduce the octonionic winding form in $8$-dimensional Riemannian homogeneous spaces equipped with an octonionic structure and study Brownian paths.
+This functional has been studied in the literature and we refer the reader to \cite{YM80,RDYM99,WS00,FBJW16}, and references therein for more details.
+The goal of this paper is to introduce the octonionic winding form in $8$-dimensional Riemannian homogeneous spaces equipped with an octonionic structure and study Brownian paths.